Is it just me, or does everyone have that one room in your house that’s just…embarrassing?

-Then, we remembered that we have one room that has basically been untouched since the day we moved in – we use it to hold our two (giant) dog kennels, and I work out in it, but other than that it’s pretty unused.
-It’s rarely been shown here on the blog, and we figured once it was emptied out of the kennels (which would be a dead giveaway – not many people are crazy enough to own two giant dogs) it would be more or less unrecognizable.
+Prior to now, this room has been basically untouched since the day we moved in – we use it to hold our two (giant) dog kennels, and I work out in it, but other than that it’s pretty unused.
+And pretty ugly.

 Once it was all marked, I got to painting.
 We went with a pretty hunter green for the top half (Juniper by Valspar, if you’re interested) and a bright white on the bottom.
 At this point, our dogs’ kennels were still in the room (it’s a pain to take them apart, so we were postponing it), so I used ’em as a nice stepladder to help me reach the ceilings.
 Hey, I’m nothing if not resourceful!

-Once the room was all painted, it was time to bring in the bookcases.
-We wanted to add a bit of fun to the back of them (the room so far was very traditional, and it needed a fun modern punch), so we decided to go with gold stripes.
+Once the room was all painted, it was time to bring in the bookcases – we used IKEA Billy bookcases, and we wanted them to look built-in.
+But, before we installed them we wanted to add a bit of fun to the back panel (the room so far was very traditional, and it needed a fun modern punch), so we decided to go with gold stripes.
 I did them 3″ thick, and I just taped off every other stripe with my trusty Frog Tape and spray painted the backs.

 After everything was all dried, we brought it into the room.
 We laid down a spare 1×12 board to give the bookcases a little more height – without it, the crown molding wouldn’t have fit, so we needed to bump them up just a bit.
 It’s not even noticeable in the finished product, it just blends right in and gives it an extra inch.